 Salty, smoky, and spicy, dry cured meats make a great addition on a charcuterie board.
 Whether it is served as an appetizer or full meal, it is a low-maintenance way of offering an assortment of foods to guests that are guaranteed to keep them happy and entertained.

-The platter comes with different meats and cheeses paired with bread, fruits, jams, mustard and crackers.
+The board for charcuterie comes with different meats and cheeses paired with bread, fruits, jams, mustard and crackers.
 The meats offer a savory side to blend well with wine, and also the sweet and crunchy textures on the board.

 What are the best meats for a charcuterie board?
 Sausages, salamis and hams are typically the best meats for creating a charcuterie board.